Pennsylvania Field Trip Guide

 Home to chocolate factories, industry and rich American history, the Keystone State is an ideal location for your next student adventure.
 The state is home to many firsts: the first American flag, the first baseball stadium, the first computer and the first daily newspaper.
 But that’s not all it has brought to the land of the free and the home of the brave.
 Independence Hall in Philadelphia housed the signing of the Declaration of Independence and the Constitution.
 So let freedom ring, and visit one of the 13 original colonies: Pennsylvania.

-A Few Pennsylvania Field Trip Ideas
+A Few Pennsylvania Field Trip Ideas:

-- National Constitution Center
+• National Constitution Center

-- Independence Hall
+• Independence Hall

-- Kimmel Cultural Campus
+• Kimmel Cultural Campus

-- Hersheypark
+• Hersheypark

-- Autobahn Indoor Speedway
+• Autobahn Indoor Speedway

 Pennsylvania History & Heritage Field Trip Ideas

-Explore the principles of U.S. democracy at the National Constitution Center in Philadelphia Interactive exhibits provide a fresh change of pace from studying the U.S. Constitution in textbooks.
-The nonpartisan approach lets visitors understand and talk about their thoughts on the creation of the Constitution and how it is being interpreted in society today.
-Special group offerings, exhibits and programs allow students to get involved in civic engagement.
-Nearby is Independence Hall, the site of the signing of the U.S. Constitution and Declaration of Independence, was built in 1732 and originally held all three branches of Pennsylvania’s colonial government.
+Nearby is Independence Hall, the site of the signing of the U.S. Constitution and Declaration of Independence.
+Built in 1732, it originally held all three branches of Pennsylvania’s colonial government.
 George Washington was appointed commander-in-chief of the Continental Army there in 1775.
 During a visit, you can see the courtroom of the Pennsylvania Supreme Court, Long Gallery, Governor’s Council Chamber and Committee of the Assembly Chamber Hall.

 Performing Arts Locations to Visit